Reflective Chevron Stripes for Ambulances – (www.tapedealer.com)

-6.25.1* A retroreflective stripe, a combination of retroreflec‐ tive stripes, or Battenburg markings shall be affixed to the ambulance in the following proportions:
+6.25.1* An ambulance shall have a retroreflective stripe, a combination of retroreflective stripes, or Battenburg markings applied in the following proportions:

-- (1) 25 percent of the length of each of the cab side surfaces when approached from each side
+- (1) 25% of the length of each side surface of the cab when approached from either side

-6.25.2 The stripe or combination of stripes shall be a mini‐ mum of 6 in.
-(152 mm) in total vertical width.
+6.25.2 The stripe or combination of stripes shall be a minimum of 6 inches or 152 mm in total vertical width.

-6.25.3 The 6 in.
-(152 mm) wide stripe or combination of stripes shall be permitted to be interrupted by objects (e.g., receptacles, cracks between slats in roll-up doors), provided the full stripe is conspicuous as the ambulance is approached.
+6.25.3 The 6 inches or 152 mm wide stripe or combination of stripes shall be permitted to be interrupted by objects (e.g., receptacles, cracks between slats in roll-up doors), provided the full stripe is conspicuous as the ambulance is approached.

-6.25.5 Any vertically hinged door shall have at least 60 in.2 (38,710 mm2) of retroreflective material affixed to the inside of the door.
+6.25.5 Any vertically hinged door shall have at least 60 square inches of retroreflective material affixed to the inside of the door.

 6.25.6* At least 50 percent of the rear-facing vertical surfaces other than glass and lenses, visible when facing from the rear of the ambulance, shall be equipped with retroreflective material.

-6.25.8 All retroreflective materials that are colors not listed in ASTM D4956, Standard Specification for Retroreflective Sheeting for Traffic Control, Section 6.1.1, shall have a minimum coefficient of retroreflection of 10 with an observation angle of 0.2 degrees and an entrance angle of −4 degrees.
+6.25.8 All retroreflective color or materials that are not listed in ASTM D4956, Standard Specification for Retroreflective Sheeting for Traffic Control, Section 6.1.1, shall have a minimum coefficient of retro-reflection of 10 candelas with an observation angle of 0.2 degrees and an entrance angle of −4 degrees.